-- measurement of internal and regulatory capital for credit risk; - calculation of risk-adjusted performance and measurement of value creation; - risk-adjusted pricing processes; - credit direction processes; - across all credit processes (disbursement, review, management and follow-up) which are fully "engineered" in the Electronic Loan File application (Pratica Elettronica di Fido or PEF), under which the borrower's rating is the result of a process which evaluates in a transparent, structured and consistent manner all the economic-financial, behavioural and qualitative information regarding customers with whom the bank has credit risk exposures.
+- measurement of internal and regulatory capital for credit risk; - calculation of risk-adjusted performance and measurement of value creation; - risk-adjusted pricing processes; - credit direction processes (credit policies); - across all credit processes (disbursement, review, management and follow-up) which are fully "engineered" in the Electronic Loan File application (Pratica Elettronica di Fido or PEF), under which the borrower's rating is the result of a process which evaluates - in a transparent, structured and consistent manner - all the economicfinancial, behavioural and qualitative information regarding customers with whom the bank has credit risk exposures.

-The charts below provide a credit quality breakdown of the Banca MPS portfolio as at 30 June 2022 compared to the end of 2021 for Regulatory Exposure at Default (REG EAD) and Regulatory Capital (REG CAP) of the performing Corporate and Retail portfolios.
+The charts below provide a credit quality breakdown of the MPS Group's portfolio (BMPS, MPS Capital Services, MPS L&F and Widiba) as at 30 June 2022 compared to the end of 2021 for Regulatory Exposure at Default (REG EAD) and Regulatory Capital (REG CAP) of the performing Corporate and Retail portfolios.

-The charts below show the distribution of the Banca MPS' REG EAD and REG CAP by type of customer as at 30 June 2022 compared to the end of 2021.
+The charts below show the distribution of the MPS Group's REG EAD and REG CAP by type of customer as at 30 June 2022 compared to the end of 2021.